custom-build-robots/raspberry-pi-rc-car-controller/README.md

-# raspberry-pi-rc-car-controller
+# Raspberry Pi - RC car controller
-This program is used to control a RC car with a Raspberry Pi and a PCA9685 servo controller.
+The program esc.py enables you to control a classic RC car with a Raspberry Pi and a PCA9685 servo controller.